Layerwise geometry shows the model internally separates Yes/No, but a last-layer readout corrupts the decision—especially for decimals.

 What: Project layer activations onto the Yes–No unembedding direction and compute forced-choice accuracy per layer.
 Finding: Accuracy is near random until ~L23, then peaks, then collapses at L25, with the strongest failure on decimal “No” cases (systematic Yes-bias).
 Why: The late readout step (not the earlier representation) drives the error, pinpointing where to intervene.

-improves accuracy; other patches often hurt.
+What: Activation patching from L24→L25 at multiple hooks using TransformerLens Nanda & Bloom, 2022.
+Finding: Patching mlp_post/resid_post improves accuracy; other patches often hurt.
 Why: This isolates the final-block MLP as the primary corruption source.

-; residual asymmetries show the model still attends to decimal length when truth is “No”.
+What: Rank final-block neurons by gradient-weighted contribution to the Yes–No margin; ablate the top-50 harmful globally and per-dataset.
+Finding: Large gains for integers_equal_len and decimals_diff_len; residual asymmetries show the model still attends to decimal length when truth is “No”.
 Why: Confirms that a small, surgical set of neurons drive the bias—and that fixing them restores behavior.

 Gemma-2-2B-IT internally represent the correct comparator but the last-layer MLP (readout) introduces a Yes-biased corruption.
 Simple, principled interventions—patching or ablating ~50 neurons—substantially reduce errors, and diagnostics suggest a lingering length heuristic distinct from true value comparison.

-.
+Large Language Models (LLMs) have demonstrated Olympiad-level performance in complex reasoning, yet they paradoxically stumble on fundamental operations like basic numeric comparisons 9.11 > 9.8.
 If a model cannot reliably perform basic numeric comparisons, its utility in downstream tasks that depend on such reasoning is severely compromised.
 This study investigates why a model like Gemma-2-2B-IT fails at these seemingly simple evaluations.

 To systematically probe the model’s comparison abilities, a custom dataset was created with 500 samples for each of the following categories.
 Each prompt followed the format: Question: Is {a} > {b}?
-Answer:
+Answer:.

 The goal was to: